 The new April 24, 2020 order

 After CCLA expressed its concerns, the government returned with a revised public health order on April 24, 2020.
 The new order authorized public gatherings and private gatherings of 5 persons or less.
 It no longer singled out religious, cultural, or spiritual gatherings for restriction.
 Warrantless entry to dwellings was no longer authorized unless consented to by the occupant or person in charge of the dwelling.
-This order also contained many more exceptions: the 5-person limit did not apply to hospitals, for example.
+This order also had many more reasonable exceptions: the 5-person limit did not apply to hospitals, for example.